Northern Ireland itinerary: Northern Ireland highlights and practical tips for a 2-day road trip in this stunning part of the world.

 You can marvel at the columns under your feet and the blue sea for hours but the real surprise is not in front of you but rather, behind your back.
 When you turn around, thinking your causeway experience has come to an end, the coast stunned me with the impressive view of its highest cliff, towering over me.

-I know I am am enthusiastic traveller but there is no other way of saying this: that cliff is one of the most beautiful things I have ever seen, anywhere in the world.
+I know I am an enthusiastic traveler but there is no other way of saying this: that cliff is one of the most beautiful things I have ever seen, anywhere in the world.

 After the beauty of the giant’s causeway I had expected our day to slowly wind down and prepared myself for a nondescript drive back to our hotel.